-- Physical assets risks, related to unforeseen development/construction projects, damage to physical assets in operation, as well as operating losses (technical and non-technical) associated with the operation of assets (essentially in distribution). - o In terms of projects under development / construction, as well as assets in operation, the EDP Group is exposed to incidents arising from external causes (for example, atmospheric phenomena, fires, damage to structures, robberies or thefts, environmental pollution) or internal causes (for example, breakdowns caused by defects of origin and / or installation), which can translate, among other things, into threats to the physical integrity of Group employees or third parties, equipment repair or replacement costs, unavailability of assets and consequent loss of profit or compensatory damages to third parties.
-These risks are firstly managed and mitigated by the various operational areas of the Group's Business Units, which jointly propose and implement best practices in terms of the various policies, standards and procedures for operation, inspection and regular preventive maintenance, as well as crisis management and business continuity plans for catastrophic events.
-Secondly, a significant part of the remaining risk is mitigated through a comprehensive set of insurance policies (essentially in terms of property damage, civil liability and the environment), ensured in an integrated manner through a dedicated area - the Insurable Risks Unit of EDP Global Solutions.
+- Physical assets risks, related to unforeseen development/construction projects, damage to physical assets in operation, as well as operating losses (technical and non-technical) associated with the operation of assets (essentially in distribution). - In terms of projects under development / construction, as well as assets in operation, the EDP Group is exposed to incidents arising from external causes (for example, atmospheric phenomena, fires, damage to structures, robberies or thefts, environmental pollution) or internal causes (for example, breakdowns caused by defects of origin and / or installation), which can translate, among other things, into threats to the physical integrity of Group employees or third parties, equipment repair or replacement costs, unavailability of assets and consequent loss of profit or compensatory damages to third parties.
+These risks are firstly managed and mitigated by the regional development teams, which jointly propose and implement best practices in terms of the various policies, standards and procedures for operation, inspection and regular preventive maintenance, as well as crisis management and business continuity plans for catastrophic events.
+Secondly, a significant part of the remaining risk is mitigated through a comprehensive set of insurance policies

+(essentially in terms of property damage, civil liability and the environment), ensured in an integrated manner through a dedicated area - the Insurance RISK BP.
 This approach ensures the consistency of risk management policies and the dissemination of best practices, as well as strengthening the Group's negotiating position.
-The insurance policies in force help to significantly mitigate the impact of major incidents (e.g. associated with extreme and wide-ranging atmospheric phenomena, unavailability of revenue from generation assets or significant compensation to third parties), as well as incidents of very low frequency and catastrophic impact (e.g. earthquakes).
+The insurance policies in force help to significantly mitigate the impact of major incidents (e.g. associated with extreme and wideranging atmospheric phenomena, unavailability of revenue from generation assets or significant compensation to third parties), as well as incidents of very low frequency and catastrophic impact (e.g. earthquakes).